influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/nodes/log_node.md

     parent: nodes
 ---

-The `log` node logs all data that passes through the it.
+The `log` node logs all data that passes through it.

 Example: